 2′ w x 3’3″ h

-Dr. Michael Fortini, owner of Merrimon Family Chiropractic in Asheville, NC, was upgrading his clinic in many ways, hiring new staff and improving systems.
-He decided to take the leap of commissioning a work of art for the first time, and asked Elana to make a mosaic wood sculpture for the waiting room wall.
+Dr. Michael Fortini, owner of Merrimon Family Chiropractic in Asheville, NC, was upgrading his clinic, hiring new staff and improving systems.
+He decided to take the leap of commissioning a work of art for the first time, and asked me to make a mosaic wood sculpture for the waiting room wall.

-He and Elana batted around different ideas involving the spine as “outstanding, alive, important,” and central to optimal functioning of body, mind, and spirit.
-He wanted a subtle sense of energy fields around the spine, with the goal of inspiring in waiting patients a sense of awe at their own bodies and at what happens when a chiropractor adjusts them.
-Then Dr. Fortini had the idea for Rodin’s statue The Thinker with his back hurting.
-Elana asked, which vertebra would need adjusting from sitting in that position too long?
+We batted around different ideas involving the spine as “outstanding, alive, important,” and central to optimal functioning of body, mind, and spirit.
+Dr. Fortini wanted to inspire in waiting patients a sense of awe at their own bodies and at what happens when a chiropractor adjusts them.
+Then he had the idea for Rodin’s statue The Thinker – with his back hurting.
+I asked, which vertebra would need adjusting from sitting in that position too long?
 That’s how the third vertebra from the top became the one out of alignment.
-The spine, with the vertebrae angled slightly to fit into each other, is already a beautiful 3D puzzle, perfect for sculptural interpretation.
-And The Thinker’s muscular body inspired Elana to use dense, strongly grained woods like oak and ash.
-Elana’s first “chiropractic art” was born.
+(Do you see it?)
+The actual human spine, with the vertebrae angled slightly to fit into each other, is already a beautiful 3D puzzle–perfect for sculptural interpretation.
+And The Thinker’s muscular body inspired me to use dense, strongly grained woods like oak and ash.
+Maple was the natural choice for the bones.
+My first “chiropractic art” was born!

 Here’s Dr. Fortini:

-Having the sculpture in our waiting room has made a big difference, esthetically for the wall of course and also for the business as a whole.
+Having the sculpture in our waiting room has made a big difference, aesthetically for the wall of course and also for the business as a whole.
 The sculpture gets a lot of attention.
 Staff and patients are interested in it, uplifted by it.
 The office feels a lot more elegant.
-It’s like everyone who’s in the space wants to live up to the art.
+It’s like everyone who’s in the space wants to live up to the art.”